product analytics

 FAQs

-1. What does low customer churn mean?
+1. What does low customer churn rate mean?

 2. What is the difference between turnover and churn?